Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Existence and uniqueness/multiplicity of forced traveling waves

 Integrating (\ref{Wronskian}) from $-\infty$ to $+\infty$, and using the fact that $W_i(\pm\infty)=0=W'_i(\pm\infty)(i=1,2)$, we have

-which is a contradiction, this completes the proof. \end{proof} \\
+which is a contradiction.
+This completes the proof. \end{proof}

-In the following, we investigate the existence of forced waves to (\ref{nonle4}) for any $a(z)$ satisfying $({\bf H_1})$ and one can see that the existence of multi-type wave solutions $\phi_c(z)$ to (\ref{nonle4}) and the construction of super-/sub-solutions highly depend on the decay rate of $a(z)$ as $z\rightarrow+\infty$. \\
+In the following, we investigate the existence of forced waves to (\ref{nonle4}) and \eqref{nokm} for any $a(z)$ satisfying ({\bf $H_1$}) and one can see that the existence of multi-type wave solutions $\phi_c(z)$ to (\ref{nonle4})-\eqref{nokm} and the construction of super-/sub-solution highly depends on the decay rate of $a(z)$ as $z\rightarrow+\infty$.

-{\bf Proof of Theorem \ref{thmfirst1}.}
+{\bf Proof of Theorem \ref{thmfirst1}}

-The statement (II) follows directly from Proposition \ref{ex}.
-Under the assumption of \eqref{214}, the non-existence of forced waves decaying non-exponentially at $z=+\infty$ follows from Lemma \ref{deca}.

-It remains to prove the statement (I) for $c\in (0,2\sqrt{\alpha})$, we shall apply sub-/super- solution method to prove the existence of a forced wave $\phi_c(z)$ of the problem (\ref{nonle4}) decaying exponentially at $z=+\infty$ .
+To prove the statement (I), we shall apply sub-/super- solution method to prove the existence of a forced wave $\phi_c(z)$ of (\ref{nonle4})-\eqref{nokm} decaying exponentially at $z=+\infty$.